 To be a Winner with a Common Application:

 Protect your marketing investment.
-It’s best to direct applicants to your own online application form and admissions system rather than the common application on your website.
+It’s best to direct applicants to your own online application form and school admissions software rather than the common application on your website.
 You have worked hard and made a significant investment in building your brand and identity.
 Don’t send YOUR applicants to competing schools.

 Focus on communication and invest in a CRM.
 Getting applications is only the first step.
 It’s how you interact with those prospects that will make a difference.
 Increasing enrollment requires engaging prospective families and building a great relationship through well planned and relevant communication.
-A CRM or database designed specifically for admissions enhances and automates relevant and targeted information about your school.
+A CRM, or student enrollment management system, enhances and automates relevant and targeted information about your school.
 CRM’s also help admissions teams keep track of all conversations with families.

 Choose wisely.
 Make sure the common application solution you choose will feed data into your admissions CRM (rather than your SIS).
 The “SSATB Standard Application Online” and the “Gateway to Prep” online application are fantastic choices because they work as a supplement to your existing school admission system, online application, and process.
 They bring entirely new pre-filtered applicants without all of the risks.